 FUTA tax before adjustments (line 7 x 0.006 = line 8)

-Determine your adjustments.
+Part 3: Determine your adjustments.
 If any line does NOT apply, leave it blank.

 9

-If ALL of the taxable FUTA wages you paid were excluded from state unemployment tax,
+10If SOME of the taxable FUTA wages you paid were excluded from state unemployment tax, OR you paid ANY state unemployment tax late (after the due date for filing Form 940),

 10